-Previous studies have revealed that the receptor-binding domain (RBD) of the SARS-CoV-2 spike can also bind to SA.
-Here, we characterize and compare-both computationally and experimentally-the nature of the binding and the relative affinities between SA and the RBD and NTD as-until now-this has not been analyzed in detail.
-Using various techniques, we were able to reveal the mechanism of the binding and demonstrate its biological relevance.
+Previous studies have revealed that also the receptor binding domain (RBD) of the SARS-CoV-2 spike can bind to SA.
+Here, we characterize and compare, both computationally and experimentally, the nature of the binding and the relative affinities of SA and the RBD and the NTD as, until now, this has not been analyzed in detail.
+We present an extensive theoretical and experimental study of the binding between the SARS-CoV-2 spike protein and SA.
+Using different experimental and computational techniques, we were able to cover the mechanism of the binding and to demonstrate its biological relevance.
+From the experimental perspective, we performed experiments at different scales.
+We used two different techniques to characterize the strength and the biological effect of the binding between SA and spike proteins.
+On one hand we have used flow-induced dispersion analysis (FIDA) that allows the quantification of the strength of protein-glycolipid vesicle binding, on the other hand we have used flow cytometry (FCM) to study the binding to (sialic-acid inhibitor incubated) HEK-ACE2 cells by different domains of the spike protein, to obtain a more detailed understanding of the molecular details of this biochemical process.

-From a computational perspective, to quantify the binding dynamics, we performed extensive molecular dynamics (MD) simulations of the system to quantify the binding dynamics.
+To quantify the binding dynamics we performed extensive MD simulations of the system.
 This computational analysis aims to reveal and compare the nature of the binding among the different domains at the atomic level.
-We ran the simulations on various spike segments, investigating the interaction of SA with the whole S1 chain of the spike and with the NTD and RBD.
+We ran the simulations on various spike segments, investigating the interaction of sialic acid with the whole S1 chain of the spike, and with the NTD and RBD domains.